simul/simul.github.io/unrealengine/Troubleshooting.md

 * **When packaging the game, I get errors and/or the screen is black.**
 <br>If you are using the binary installer, then you will need to follow some additional steps to be able to package your game with trueSKY.
 You can read about this [here](http://docs.simul.co/unrealengine/Deploy.html).

+* **The sky does not appear in the UE4 Editor**
+<br>The TrueSkyPlugin loads "TrueSkyUI_MD.dll" and "UE4PluginRenderInterface_MT.dll" from [UE4]/Engine/Binary/ThirdParty/Simul/Win64.
+TrueSkyUI_MD.dll loads the Qt libraries.
+For that, the PATH environment-variable is extended temporarily by the plugin to include "Engine/Binary/ThirdParty/Simul/Win64".
+If these libraries are not present, or fail to load, ensure that you have run GetBinaries.bat in [UE4]/Engine/Plugins/TrueSkyPlugin, and that this batch file has completed successfully.

 **Performance**